sharkdp/numbat/book/src/tutorial.md

 Unit safety is a powerful concept not just because you can eliminate an entire category of errors, but also because it makes your computations more readable.

-We are interested in the radioactivity of bananas, so we first introduce a new (base) unit
+We are interested in the radioactivity of bananas, so we first [introduce a new (base) unit](./unit-definitions.md):

 ``` numbat
 unit banana